ArsoVukicevic/Assessment-of-pSS-from-SGUS-images/2 Deep Learning - SG segmentation/README.md

 	python inference.py --mode=stream # inference for live camera

-Folder "FCN-DenseNet" provides OOP inference (class DeepSGUS) for the best-performing algorihtm, with examples (DeepSGUS - sample.py) how to use it in your own implementation.
+Folder "_FCN-DenseNet" provides OOP inference (class DeepSGUS) for the best-performing algorihtm, with examples (DeepSGUS - sample.py) how to use it in your own implementation.